Let’s start at the very beginning…

 Between 2022 and 2023, our Artistic Director Andrew Keates was terribly assaulted, battled a major health condition and lost a number of loved ones, forcing him to take a year off to recover, recuperate and consider how he and the company might one day rise from the ashes, whenever that would be.

-We’re here, we’re queer!
+2024 - Present: We’re here, we’re queer!

 In July 2024, Andrew Keates resumed his role as Artistic Director, but not of Arion Productions Ltd, but of the newly renamed Queer Theatre Ltd!